chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 After analyzing the past three scenarios, we get much-expected results for this scenario.
 As seen in the first scenario, the photon count varies greatly with the :math:`x` coordinate of the position vector of the particle.
 That is because the path of the photon inside the vessel gets longer when :math:`x` gets smaller.
 In other words, the ray is more attenuated by the material inside the vessel before getting to the detector, therefore the photon count gets smaller.
 Consequently, even though the particle is further away from the detector if the :math:`x` coordinate of the tracer's position is closer to the detector's exposed surface, the photon count could get greater and that's what we see on the figure above for high :math:`z` values.

-Sensitivity Analysis of the Monte Carlo Method
+Sensitivity analysis of the Monte Carlo method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Looking back at the second scenario's results (Case A), we notice that the counts are a little scattered.
 This is caused by the stochastic nature of the Monte Carlo method.
 Increasing the number of Monte Carlo iterations (:math:`N`), generates much smoother results as seen in the Case C figure where we have multiplied :math:`N` by a factor of :math:`10`.
 By increasing :math:`N`, we're covering more of the solid angle, making the simulation more representative of the physical system.
 Therefore, we see a better continuity in the photon counts.
 In the Case B figure, :math:`N` was divided by a factor of :math:`10`.
 As expected, in this figure, we see much more scattering.